-Answer: No. MMOs are not covered under the PTDI but their corporate account in coverage could be channelled through the NDIC HELP DESK toll free line on 0800-6342-4357 (0800-NDIC-HELP) or send email to helpdesk@ndic.gov.ng and info@ndic.gov.ng.
+Answer: No. MMOs are not covered under the PTDI but their corporate account in coverage could be channelled through the NDIC HELP DESK toll free line on 0800-6342-4357 (0800-NDIC-HELP) or send email to helpdesk@ndic.gov.ng, info@ndic.gov.ng.

-Question 11: Where can complaints against an MMO be lodged?
+Question 11: Where do I lodge a complaint against a MMO?